jbellomy/yii2-advanced-template/README.md

 exist in both frontend and backend.
 As stated above in the "common/models` section I have found time and time again I want these in both backend and frontend, not just frontend.

-## Removing MongoDB

-You can easily remove MongoDB from this template by removing the extension line from composer and then running:

-	php ./composer.phar update

-after which, "grep"-ing for `yii/mongodb/ActiveRecord` and replacing it with `yii/db/ActiveRecord`.